artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/hw10/part1/homework10-part1.md

 As mentioned in the instructions, you are restricted from using any external packages other than [NumPy](http://www.numpy.org).
 Numpy has a [Quickstart tutorial](https://docs.scipy.org/doc/numpy/user/quickstart.html), which we recommend looking at if you are not familiar or would like to refresh memory.

 1. **[15 points]** Write a function `convolve_greyscale(image, filter)` that accepts a numpy array `image` of shape `(image_height, image_width)` (greyscale image) of integers  and a numpy array `kernel` of shape `(kernel_height, kernel_width)` of floats.
 The function performs a convolution,  which consists of adding each element of the image to its local neighbors, weighted by the kernel.

     The result of this function is a new numpy array of integers that has the same shape as the input `image`.
+You can consider using the function `astype('uint8')` to turn all array elements to integers.
 Apply zero-padding to the input image to calculate image edges.
 Note that the height and width of both `image` and `kernel` might not be equal to each other.

     There exist a few visualisations hands-on experience of applying a convolution online, for instance a post by [Victor Powell](http://setosa.io/ev/image-kernels/).
 For more information, you can also use real images as an input.
 We recommend selecting a few images of type `gray` from the Miscellaneous Volume  of the  [USC-SIPI Image Database](http://sipi.usc.edu/database/database.php?volume=misc).
 (Image in the third example below is taken from this dataset labelled under [5.1.09](http://sipi.usc.edu/database/download.php?vol=misc&img=5.1.09).)